 - decreased enjoyment of or loss of interest in activities previously found pleasurable or important such as work, hobbies, sport

 If you think you may be depressed seek advice from your doctor and/or psychologist.
+Please note that you must not use the information on this site as a substitute for professional medical advice, diagnosis or treatment.

 American Psychiatric Association.(1994).
 Diagnostic & Statistical Manual of Mental Disorders DSMIV.
 Washington, DC: American Psychiatric Press